 Delicate flavours, elegant ambience, and five-star service defined our Auckland high tea at Cordis.
 Even before we had a good look at the tea menu or got recommendations from the tea experts, we were welcomed with creme caramel mocktails.

 Alcohol-free, it was a refreshing blend of creme caramel tea, apple juice, and caramel syrup.
 A splash of soda and a cinnamon stick kept it from being too sweet.
-Already, we knew were in for a wonderful afternoon.
+Already, we knew we were in for a wonderful afternoon.

 The menu offered about 20 different tea options, all from TWG, often considered the world’s finest luxury tea.
 An acronym for The Wellness Group, TWG teas are based out of Singapore.